todogroup/ospo-career-path/module1/README.md

 Software that is not open source software is closed source software.
 Here’s an explanation of what the closed source software is based on the [Wikipedia](https://en.wikipedia.org/wiki/Software_license) definition:

-**Closed source** software, also often referred to as **proprietary** software, is non-free computer software for which the software's publisher or another person retains intellectual rights beyond those allowed for open source software— usually [copyright](https://en.wikipedia.org/wiki/Copyright) of the source code but sometimes also patent rights.
+**Closed source** software, also often referred to as **proprietary** software, is computer software that doesn't come with the open source freedoms, and for which the software's publisher or another person retains intellectual rights beyond those allowed for open source software— usually [copyright](https://en.wikipedia.org/wiki/Copyright) of the source code but sometimes also patent rights.

 As before, let’s unpack this definition a bit and explore some key elements: